crabcanon/crabcanon.github.com/_posts/2017-01-30-aws-lambda-serverless-architecture.md

 };
 ```

-* Publish to AWS Lambda and expose corresponding AWS Gateway API
+* Publish to AWS Lambda and expose the corresponding AWS Gateway API

 ```bash
 $ serverless deploy